SSWConsulting/SSW.Rules.Content/rules/why-testing-is-important/rule.md

 Another spanner in these works is the confusion caused by the common use of the term “automated testing”.
 It should be clear from the definition I presented above that testing is a deeply human activity, requiring key human skills such as the ability to subjectively experience using the product, make judgements about it and perform experiments against it.
 While the topic of “automated testing” will be covered in more depth in answering a later question in this blog series, I also wanted to briefly mention automation here to be clear when answering why software testing is important.
 In this context, I’m going to include the help and leverage we can gain by automation under the umbrella term of “software testing”, while reminding you that the testing itself cannot be automated since it requires distinctly human traits in its performance.

-Let’s wrap up this post with a couple of reasons why I think software testing is important.

 ## Software testing is important

-We want to find out if there are problems that might threaten the value of the product, so that they can be fixed before the product reaches the customer.
+We want to find out if there are problems that might threaten the value of the software, so that they can be fixed before it reaches the customer.
 * So we need test approaches that focus on us doing this
 * etc

-We have a desire to know if the product we’ve built is the product we (and, by extension, our customers) wanted.
+We have a desire to know if the software we've built is the software we (and, by extension, our customers) wanted.
 * The machines alone can’t provide us with this kind of knowledge.
-* We can’t rely solely on the builders of the product either as they lack the critical distance from what they’ve built to find deep and subtle problems with it.
+* We can't rely solely on the builders of the software either, as they lack the critical distance from what they've built to find deep and subtle problems with it.

-2. Place your content here.
-Markdown is your friend.
-See this [example rule](https://www.ssw.com.au/rules/rule) for all the things you can do with Rules.

 ## create new category - Rules to Better Testing
 4. Add your rule to a category.
 See [How to Add and Edit Categories and Top Categories](https://github.com/SSWConsulting/SSW.Rules.Content/wiki/How-to-Add-and-Edit-Categories-and-Top-Categories).